Review: Using the Canon EOS RP

 A minor irritation since I can’t use my trusty Canon Anglefinder C. Why is this so, with the excellent fold-out vari-angle screen?
 Well, I need strong reading glasses to use any screen for live view – not so with the viewfinder or angle finder.

-Focus peaking is available at a number of levels/colours for manual focus, in the EVF (annoyingly -only- with the EVF, not the screen or HDMI output)
+Focus peaking is available at a number of levels/colours for manual focus, in the EVF/screen (not the HDMI output)

 The screen is Canon’s standard design, which folds out nicely and lets you turn it inwards for when the rear screen is unwanted.